orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Reverse direction as teo points.
 Need a good intuition for this.
 Basically one of tep values selected and the switching of direction to the other way.
 Perhaps similarly a tep step modular structure of which you can see the intial/terminals being swapped.
 Is_equiv if can tell the difference and ignore, is_orbit if cannot

-What does this structure for logic look like - get an intuition.

 How to specify any vs all in a case like this?.
 Place it at the level which checks the equiv, default is any.
 Then all if applied on INITIAL not VERTEX.

 as_x should automatically allow for doing that with existing structure? does that do anything?